ambroiseRabier/SquadTS/README.md

 Pre-commit hook will override everything inside config folder.
 Be warned.

+Prettier is runned in pre-commit hook, modifying your files.

 ### (Utility) Get output of a single RCON command

 Running this will cause Squad server to disconnect others RCON connection from the same IP,